-The 1,724 reporters covering the nation's statehouses work for a range of outlet types.
-In 2022, nearly half work for either a newspaper (26%) or a nonprofit news organization (20%).
+The 1,761 reporters covering the nation's statehouses work for a range of outlet types.
+In 2022, nearly half work for either a newspaper (25%) or a nonprofit news organization (20%).

 Television stations are the next biggest employer, with 16% of statehouse reporters.
-The rest of the statehouse pool works for radio stations (10%), wire services (6%), commercial digital sites (5%), university publications (5%) or other outlet types (10%), such as professional trade publications, alternative weeklies or magazines.
+The rest of the statehouse pool works for radio stations (10%), university publications (7%), wire services (6%), commercial digital sites (5%) or other outlet types (10%), such as professional trade publications, alternative weeklies or magazines.